RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Remember, if you become very uncomfortable with a chat for any reason, it is strongly recommended that you transfer the member to another listener, or block the member, or both.

-After the quiz, the next section concludes this guide.
+After the quiz, the next section is about narcissistic members.

 - Mark each statement true or false:
 - Stalkers on 7 Cups often use multiple accounts.#7 Cups makes it easy for stakers to create new accounts.